Course Outline

 Asset Allocation and Portfolio Optimization for Government

-Objective: Perform capital allocation, asset allocation, and risk assessment in government settings.
+Objective: Perform capital allocation, asset allocation, and risk assessment in government financial contexts.

 Risk Analysis and Investment Performance for Government

-Objective: Define and solve portfolio optimization problems, tailored for government tasks.
+Objective: Define and solve portfolio optimization problems for government financial planning.

 Fixed-Income Analysis and Option Pricing for Government

-Objective: Perform fixed-income analysis and option pricing, tailored for government tasks.
+Objective: Perform fixed-income analysis and option pricing to support government financial decision-making.

 Part 5